All About Eve: Plot

-Margo and Bill announce their engagement at dinner with Lloyd and Karen.
-Eve summons Karen to the ladies' room and, after first appearing regretful, delivers an ultimatum: Karen must recommend her to Lloyd for the lead role of Cora in Lloyd's next play or she will reveal Karen's role in Margo's missed performance.
-Before Karen can talk with Lloyd, Margo announces to everyone's surprise that she does not wish to play Cora, as she is too old for the role.
+Margo and Bill announce their engagement while dining out with Lloyd and Karen.
+Eve, who had been dining at the same restaurant with Addison, summons Karen to the ladies' room.
+After first appearing regretful, she delivers an ultimatum: Karen must recommend her to Lloyd to play Cora or she will have Addison expose Karen's part in Margo's missed performance in his newspaper column.
+When Karen returns to the table—to her relief—Margo surprisingly announces that she does not wish to play Cora.
+Margo admits that she is too old for the ingénue role, and her impending marriage means that the theater no longer has to be her entire life.

-Eve is cast as Cora.
-Just before the premiere of the new play in New Haven, Eve presents Addison with her next plan: to marry Lloyd, whom she claims is in love with her, so that he can write plays in which she can be the star.
-Angered with Eve's antics, Addison reveals that he knows that her backstory is a lie; her real name is Gertrude Slescynski, she was never married, and she had been paid to leave town over an affair with her boss.
-With this information, Addison blackmails Eve, whom he says now "belongs" to him.
+Eve is cast as Cora, despite the objections of Bill, who is directing the play.
+Just before the out-of-town opening, Eve tells Addison that she had seduced and plans to marry Lloyd so that he can write plays for her to star in.

+Angered by Eve's audacity, Addison reveals he knows her backstory is false; her real name is Gertrude Slescynski, she never went to San Francisco, she was never married, and she was paid to leave town over an affair with her married boss.
+He blackmails Eve, forbidding her from trying to marry Lloyd and saying she now "belongs" to him.